 Student perceptions about the role of religion and spirituality in social work education and practice were explored with specific attention to differences between students attending public and church-related schools.
 Students’ experiences with religion and spirituality in their education as well as their personal religious and/or spiritual beliefs and practices were investigated.
 Views about the appropriateness and use of specific spiritually-derived interventions were explored.
 Student attitudes toward the role of religion and spirituality in social work practice were generally positive, however there were significant differences between students on several items (e.g. levels of preparation, satisfaction, content, and personal beliefs).

 Rosenbohm, Clifford J M, "Perceptions and Experiences of BSW Students with Religion and Spirituality in Social Work Education and Practice" (2011).
-Faculty Publications - School of Social Work.
+Faculty Publications - College of Social Work.
 2.